 Many LINX members peer remotely via a ConneXions partner or though a LINX from Anywhere partner.
 Some of these members have their equipment located thousands of miles away from the peering LAN they are connected to.

 How does the physical connection work?

-Members connect in one of three ways:
+Members connect in one of two ways:

 - Their own PoP in a LINX enabled Datacentre

 - A layer 2 connection terminating in a LINX enabled Datacentre

 Once present in one of the PoPs, members will need to make their own arrangements for cabling to the LINX switch with the exception of Telehouse where LINX will order the cabling.
 LINX will provide the member with the necessary demarcs for the order.

 Can I set up transit sessions over LINX as well as peering sessions?